 Ultrarunner and running coach Zach Bitter highlights the importance of sleep,

-Performing at your peak isn’t all just about the training you do, it is also highly dependent on your quality of sleep.
+Performing at your peak isn’t all just about the training you do; it is also highly dependent on the quality of your sleep.

 Here are some top tips to improve your sleep:

-- Don’t consume caffeine during the afternoons.
+- Don’t consume caffeine in the afternoons.
 It is best to restrict your caffeine intake to the mornings.

 - Avoid alcohol consumption before bed.
 Alcohol can disrupt your sleep and leave you feeling groggy the next day.